 Ensure your presenters know what is expected to reduce the chances of mistakes on the shoot day.
 They should have an understanding of what they are doing, and you should know how the final product will look like.

 Avoid asking your presenters to memorize the entire script as they are not actors.
 Placing that kind of expectation may cause them to forget their lines.
-Allowing a little space will enable them to act naturally, and your marketing video will come across as a lot more genuine.
+Allowing a little space will enable them to act naturally, and your Marketing Video Examples will come across as a lot more genuine.

 Use the Rule of Thirds